joe-scotto/EmailLink/README.md

 A package to handle opening email links in the default app.

 # Platforms
-Tested on iOS 15.4 but should work on iOS 13 and up.
+Tested on iOS 16.0 but should work on iOS 13 and up.

 # Setup
 1. Add the package to your Swift Package Dependencies
-2. Whitelist the URL schemes in your `Info.plist`. **Please keep this in mind when updating the package.**
+2. Whitelist the URL schemes in your `Info.plist`.
 ```
 <key>LSApplicationQueriesSchemes</key>
 <array>